Langlais Art Travels to Wisconsin

 The items were sent to the John Michael Kohler Arts Center for a special exhibition titled Bernard Langlais: Live and Let Live.
 The exhibition will run from April 4 to October 3, 2021.
 It will feature works drawn from the Art Center’s collection as well as other loans from the Colby College Museum of Art, the Bernard Langlais papers at the Archives of American Art, and our own Langlais Sculpture Preserve.
 It is the first posthumous survey of Langlais’s work outside his native state of Maine.

-Below is a sneak peak of the exhibit during installation.
+A virtual walk-through of the exhibit is now available.
 So if you find yourself anywhere near Sheboygan, Wisconsin, be sure to visit this retrospective of Bernard Langlais whose sculptures were inspired by his former 90-acre homestead in Cushing, now in permanent conservation with Georges River Land Trust.